NIKE Inc. (NKE) Shares Down Despite Recent Market Volatility

 NKE’s Market Performance

-NKE stock saw a decrease of 1.38% in the past week, with a monthly decline of -6.89% and a quarterly a decrease of 8.15%.
-The volatility ratio for the week is 1.86%, and the volatility levels for the last 30 days are 1.93% for NIKE Inc. (NKE).
-The simple moving average for the last 20 days is -1.88% for NKE stock, with a simple moving average of 9.58% for the last 200 days.
+NKE’s stock has seen a -1.43% decrease for the week, with a -5.95% drop in the past month and a 9.21% gain in the past quarter.
+The volatility ratio for the week is 1.93%, and the volatility levels for the past 30 days are at 1.95% for NIKE Inc. The simple moving average for the last 20 days is -3.00% for NKE stock, with a simple moving average of 7.35% for the last 200 days.

 Analysts’ Opinion of NKE